Iraq–Kuwait relations: Post-Kuwaiti Independence

-In 1990, Iraq accused Kuwait of stealing Iraqi oil through slant drilling, but some Iraqi sources indicated Saddam Hussein's decision to attack Kuwait was made only a few months before the actual invasion.
-According to oil workers in the area, Iraq's slant drilling claim was fabricated, as "oil flows easily from the Rumaila field without any need for these techniques."
-There were several reasons for the Iraq move, including Iraq's inability to pay more than $80 billion that had been borrowed to finance the war with Iran and also Kuwaiti overproduction of oil which kept oil revenues down for Iraq.
-The invasion started on 2 August 1990, and within two days of intense combat, most of the Kuwaiti Armed Forces were either overrun by the Iraqi Republican Guard or escaped to neighboring Saudi Arabia and Bahrain.
-The state of Kuwait was annexed and proclaimed as Iraq's 19th province.
+The invasion started on 2 August 1990.
+Within two days of intense combat, most of the Kuwaiti Armed Forces were either overrun by the Iraqi Republican Guard or escaped to neighbouring Saudi Arabia and Bahrain.
+The state of Kuwait was annexed and proclaimed as Iraq’s 19th province.
 During the Gulf War, Kuwait would soon be liberated by coalition forces.
 In July 1992 the matter of border demarcation was referred to the United Nations, which accurately mapped the boundary and then demarcated it on the ground, following the 1932 line with some small adjustments.
 The border initially was accepted by Kuwait but not Iraq.
 Iraq accepted the border in November 1994.
 Since the fall of the Ba'ath Party regime in Iraq, relations have significantly improved between the two states.